sleede/fab-manager/README.md

 - start your fab-manager app
 - export your projects to open-projects (if you already have projects created on your fab-manager, unless you can skip that part) executing this command: `bundle exec rake fablab:openlab:bulk_export`

-Go to your project gallery and enjoy seeing your projects available from everywhere !
+Go to your projects gallery and enjoy seeing your projects available from everywhere !
 That's all.

 <a name="known-issues"></a>
 ## Known issues